Table of Contents

 2. Download Facility Management Software

 There is no reason for facility managers to be wasting time with disorganized paper stacks or spreadsheets in 2020!
-Yet 44 percent of facility managers and building owners still rely upon Microsoft Excel to get the job done.
-Why are so many facility management teams stuck in the stone age?
+Yet a large segment of them are still relying on them for an unfortunate reason

 Put simply, there is still an industry-wide perception that FM software is expensive to purchase, complicated to use, and not worth the initial setup.
 Fortunately, those sentiments couldn’t be further from the truth.
 Today’s best facility management (FM) software options are cloud-based, scalable, and user-friendly.
 Also called Computerized Maintenance Management Systems (CMMS), these platforms provide a smorgasbord of features designed to reduce your workload, decrease downtime, and identify hidden cost savings opportunities that make you look like a genius.